 Tracey Brown has been the director of Sense about Science since 2002.
 Under her leadership, the charity has turned the case for sound science and evidence into popular campaigns to urge scientific thinking among the public and the people who answer to them.
-It has launched important initiatives to expand and protect honest discussions of evidence, including AllTrials, a global campaign for the reporting of all clinical trial outcomes; the Ask for Evidence campaign, which engages the public in requesting evidence for claims; and the Libel Reform Campaign which successfully challenged a century-old law in England and Wales to create a public interest defence.
+It has launched important initiatives to expand and protect honest discussions of evidence, including AllTrials, a global campaign for the reporting of all clinical trial outcomes; and the Ask for Evidence campaign, which engages the public in requesting evidence for claims.
 It has challenged opinions and changed the behaviour of governments, media and corporations in the use of scientific evidence.

 A regular public speaker and discussion chair, Tracey writes frequently about scientific evidence, policy and the public in national media.
-She has been a vocal critic of the idea of a ‘post-truth’ society being used as an excuse to dumb down communication with the public.
-She has written papers, periodicals and books on accountability for evidence, including In the Interests of Safety (2013) co-authored with the late science journalist Michael Hanlon, republished in 2016 as Playing by the Rules.
+She has been a vocal critic of the idea of a ‘post-truth’ society and champion of the public interest in trustworthy evidence.
+She has written papers, periodicals and books on accountability for evidence, including Playing by the Rules (2013, 2016) co-authored with the late science journalist Michael Hanlon.
 She took up the same theme of holding authorities to account for evidence in her 2014 TEDx talk, The Power of Asking for Evidence.

 Tracey has written and edited popular public guides to scientific research and led research on reliability of evidence, including the 2009 Peer Review Survey, the largest global survey of authors, reviewers and editors.
-Her most recent periodical publications are: Goldacre B, Brown T. Fixing flaws in science must be professionalised.
+Among her recent periodical publications: Goldacre B, Brown T. Fixing flaws in science must be professionalised.
 J Clin Epidemiol.
 July 10 2015; and Cossu et al, Lancet Commission: Stem Cells and Regenerative Medicine, forthcoming.